What is easyJet policy on carry-on allowance?

 The maximum size for hold luggage is 275 cm (length + width + height), with the exception of medical and sports equipment.

-You can bring on board one bag up to the maximum dimension of 56 x 45 x 25 cm comprising wheels and handles; nevertheless, there is not a weight limit for this piece.
+You can bring on board one small cabin bag up to the maximum dimension of 45 x 36 x 20 cm comprising wheels and handles; nevertheless, there is not a weight limit for this piece.

-Your one cabin bag allowance includes a laptop case, handbag, briefcase, rucksack, or a wedding dress carrier.
+Your one cabin bag allowance includes a laptop case, handbag, briefcase, rucksack, or wedding dress carrier.
 Please keep in mind that all of these items will be classified as your unique cabin bag permitted.
-Other things permissible in the cabin, in addition to your one cabin bag allowance, include a shawl, overcoat, walking stick or crutches and one standard size bag containing duty free products.
+Other things permissible in the cabin, in addition to your one cabin bag allowance, include a shawl, overcoat, walking stick, or crutches and one standard size bag containing duty-free products.

 Concerning the checked luggage, easyJet will charge an extra fee for it.
 The easiest and cheapest way to add hold luggage to your booking is online or via the easyJet App at the time of booking, through Manage Booking, or during Online Check-in.

 |Checked Bag up to 15 kg||£6.99 – 35.49 per bag (depending on the route)||Not available|

 |Checked Bag up to 23 kg||£9.49 – 42.49 per bag (depending on the route)|